n0-computer/docs.iroh.computer/protocols/using-quic.md

 ## Why this matters for iroh

-iroh is built on top of QUIC, providing peer-to-peer connectivity, NAT traversal, and encrypted connections out of the box.
+iroh is built on top of QUIC, providing connectivity, NAT traversal, and encrypted connections out of the box.
 While iroh handles the hard parts of networking—holepunching, relay servers, and discovery—**you still need to design how your application exchanges data once connected**.

 Many developers reach for iroh expecting it to completely abstract away the underlying transport.
 However, iroh intentionally exposes QUIC's powerful stream API because: